git-lfs/git-lfs/docs/api.md

 * 200 - The request completed successfully.
 * 202 - An upload request has been accepted.
 Clients should follow hypermedia links to actually upload the content.
+* 301 - A permanent redirect.
+Only supported for GET/HEAD requests.
+* 302 - A temporary redirect.
+Only supported for GET/HEAD requests.
+* 303 - A temporary redirect.
+Only supported for GET/HEAD requests.
+* 307 - A temporary redirect.
+Keeps the original request method intact.
 * 400 - General error with the client's request.
 Invalid JSON formatting, for example.
 * 401 - The authentication credentials are incorrect.